things-to-know/tips-and-tricks/src/cs/glossary.md

 A [map](#map-noun-computer-science) of an arbitrary binary string to a binary string with a fixed size of `n` bits.
+A [function](#function-computer-science) that maps an arbitrary-length binary string to a binary string of fixed size `n` bits, typically used for indexing or data integrity.

 ### Hash code